Maude Garrett: Career

 She was a co-host on Nickelodeon Australia, where she presented the popular kids' afternoon show Sarvo, and hosted reality show Camp Orange four times.
 In October 2009 Garrett hosted the Southern Star television program The Pursuit, a "branded entertainment" game show on the Nine Network.

 Garrett joined 2Day FM, presenting the latest celebrity gossip on The Dirt.
 Since February 2011, she co-hosted with Matt Acton, the national nightly show The Hot30 Countdown with Matty and Maude.
 From May to June 2011, and since October 2011, Garrett has co-hosted a gaming television series on One called Save Point, discussing video game releases and gaming news.
 On 31 January 2012, Garrett announced on the radio show that she is leaving the Hot30 Countdown on 10 February 2012.

-In 2012 Maude founded publishing platform Geek Bomb showcasing trends in geek culture.
+In 2012, Garrett founded the publishing platform Geek Bomb showcasing trends in geek culture.
 Celebrities interviewed on the platform include Keanu Reeves, Taraji P. Henson, Leonardo DiCaprio, Charlize Theron, Will Ferrell, Jennifer Garner and Jim Carrey.
-On 1 December 2022 Geek Bomb announced their rebrand to Maude's Book Club.
+On 1 December 2022, Geek Bomb announced their rebrand to Maude's Book Club.

 In January 2013, she relocated to Los Angeles to host The Hot Hits Live from LA alongside KIIS radio host Dave Styles.
-Garrett hosted YouTube news channel SourceFed and its spinoff SourceFed Nerd from May 2015 to August 2016.

-On 18 August 2016, Garrett announced her departure from the YouTube channel SourceFed Nerd, a spinoff channel of SourceFed.
-She had been a host on the channel for around 15 months.
+In May 2015, Garrett became a host on SourceFed Nerd, a nerd culture-focused spinoff of the YouTube news channel SourceFed.
+In August 2016, Garrett announced her departure from the YouTube channel.

 In January 2019, Garrett replaced Alex Albrecht as a host on the Half Hour Happy Hour podcast.
-In 2020 she hosted Rotten Tomatoes show, Watch List on Quibi.
+In 2020, she hosted the Rotten Tomatoes show Watch List on Quibi.

 In January 2023, she rebranded her company to focus on her show, Maude's Book Club.